Film crew voiced complaints before fatal on-set shooting

 The Associated Press

 SANTA FE, N.M.
-(AP) — Alec Baldwin fatally shot a cinematographer on a New Mexico film set with a gun a crew member had assured the actor was safe, a tragic mistake that came hours and days after some workers walked off the job to protest safety conditions and other production issues.
+(AP) — Alec Baldwin fatally shot a cinematographer on a New Mexico film set with a gun a crew member had assured the actor was safe, a tragic mistake that came hours after some workers walked off the job to protest conditions and production issues.

 An assistant director, Dave Halls, grabbed a prop gun off a cart at a desert movie ranch and handed it to Baldwin during a Thursday rehearsal for the Western film “Rust,” according to court records made public Friday.

-“Cold gun,” Halls yelled, declaring the weapon didn’t carry live ammunition and was ready to fire.
+“Cold gun,” Halls yelled, declaring the weapon didn’t carry live rounds and was ready to fire.

 But it wasn’t.
 When Baldwin pulled the trigger, he unwittingly killed 42-year-old cinematographer Halyna Hutchins and wounded director Joel Souza, who was standing behind her inside a wooden, chapel-like building.